Who does this regulation apply to?

 What does the regulation on the mandatory entry in the student registry say?

 - The important thing is not the date of the performance check but which semester this check belongs to.

 - If all academic requirements have been completed BEFORE week 8 or 38, you do not have to register at the University of Bern again.

-- The date for submitting the master or bachelor thesis must be BEFORE week 8 or 38 and no further corrections should need to be made.
+- The date for submitting the master or bachelor thesis must be BEFORE week 8 or 38 and no further reworking may be made.

 What else do I have to think about?